-We have carried out an audit of Equinor ASA (Equinor) focused on the operation of electrical facilities at the Sture Terminal in Hordaland.
+We have carried out an audit of Equinor focused on the management of operational risk for Hammerfest LNG.

-We have given Aker BP ASA (Aker BP) consent to use the Maersk Invincible mobile drilling facility on the Valhall Flank North (VFN) and Valhall Flank South (VFS) fields.
+We have given Aker BP consent to use the Maersk Reacher mobile facility as a quarters facility on the Valhall field.

-We have given Equinor Energy AS (Equinor) consent for exploration drilling of well 35/11-22 S.
+We have given Equinor Energy AS (Equinor) consent to use Snorre B beyond its original operating life.

 Two questions concern us above all others: